-As the busy fall season for riding off-highway vehicles (OHV) approaches, the Minnesota Department of Natural Resources reminds all riders to prioritize safety.
+With a tragic start to the off-highway vehicle riding season, the Minnesota Department of Natural Resources reminds all riders to make safety their top priority.

-Among the most common violations conservation officers have seen this year is youth riders not wearing helmets.
-All riders under the age of 18 must wear a DOT-approved helmet, and it’s recommended all riders wear one.
+Among the most common violations conservation officers have seen in recent years is youth riders not wearing helmets.
+All riders under the age of 18 must wear a DOT-approved helmet, unless they’re on private property.
+The DNR recommends all riders wear one, regardless of where they’re riding or whether it’s required.
 Other ways riders can help ensure a safe ride include:

 - Ride only on designated trails.
 Stay to the right and travel at a safe speed.